doctorfree/DoctorFreeScripts/markdown/gh_get_latest.1.md

 **gh_get_latest -i -o doctorfree -p MusicPlayerPlus** : Download and install the latest release asset for this platfrom of the MusicPlayerPlus project maintained by Github user doctorfree

-**gh_get_latest -p RoonCommandLine**
-: Print the latest release asset download url for this platfrom of the RoonCommandLine project maintained by Github user doctorfree
+**gh_get_latest -L -o doctorfree -p RoonCommandLine** : Print the latest release asset download url for this platfrom of the RoonCommandLine project hosted on Gitlab and maintained by Gitlab user doctorfree

 **gh_get_latest -l -o doctorfree -p Asciiville**
 : List all release asset download urls of the Asciiville project maintained by Github user doctorfree